 How to Play Fantasy Premier League (Exact Way)

 Let’s begin!
 The instructions in this article are made for a desktop version.
 If you are using your mobile, some features maybe look like a bit different.

 As explained above, FPL is about real teams and real players.
 This means it’s also about real fixtures.
 A new Fantasy Premier League season starts in August, and there’s a summer break as well.
 You can start playing FPL at any time.
 If you are not in from the beginning, you are obviously going to miss a lot of points.

-To start playing, go to fantasy.premierleague.com and click the Sign up button.
+How to play fantasy premier league is a question that needs a suitable answer and for this you need to start playing, go to fantasy.premierleague.com and click the Sign-up button.
 Fill in your details, confirm your e-mail address and you are ready to login!
 The game is totally free to play.

 Once you have logged in, there’s an empty team on your screen.
 The next step is to start filling it with players.
 Below is a picture of a ready team with some players color-coded, but we’ll look into that a bit later.